 - Coil Fold 4: Repeat the coil fold 4-6 times.
 Cover and rest for 1.5-2 hours.

-- After the long bulk rest, prepare a 9 by 13 baking pan (my favorite here, affiliate link) with 1/4-1/3 cup good quality oil.
+- After the long bulk rest, prepare a 9 by 13 metal baking pan (my favorite here, affiliate link) with 1/4-1/3 cup good quality olive oil.
 Pour the oil in the pan and tip the pan around to cover the entire bottom.
 If your pan has issues with dough sticking, put some parchment paper down first.
 Add the oil on top of the parchment paper and the dough on top of that.

 - Turn the dough out into the pan and stretch slowly to fill the edges of the pan.
 Pull up gently on the underside of the dough to stretch it into place.
 If it doesn't want to stretch, let the dough rest for a minute and then try again.